 The national committee has determined starting times for the first and second round games.
-The first round games will start at 11 a.m. and 3 p.m. local time on Friday, May 10.
-The second round game will start at noon local time on Sunday, May 12.
+The first round games will start at 11 a.m. and 3 p.m. local time on Thursday, May 7.
+The second round game will start at noon local time on Saturday, May 9.

-NOTE: Special exceptions to start time must be requested with the BID SUBMISSION.
+NOTE: Special exceptions to start time must be requested with the BID SUBMISSION DUE BY FRIDAY, APRIL 24.
 Any change requests made after selections will not be accepted, unless due to weather-related issues.
+Alternate times noted are not guaranteed and must be approved by the sport committee.